dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1278: Land forms the basis of community and social structure.
+### T1278: Land is the foundation of life and communities.

 |Support|
 |---|